sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

         event_params_t &params, std::string& timestamp);
 ```

-### Receiving API
-- APIs for event receive are provided.
-- An init API to initialize once and receive is called for each event read.
-- The receiver API uses the index to compute missed count of message per source per reader and pass it along with the message in read call, as optional o/p val.

 ### Event detection
 The event detection could happen in many ways
-- Update the code to directly invoke Event reporter, which will stream it out.
+- Update the code to directly invoke Event publisher, which will stream it out.
-- Run a periodic check (via monit/cron/daemon/...) to identify an event and raise it via event reporter
+- Run a periodic check (via monit/cron/daemon/...) to identify an event and raise it via event publisher
-- Watch syslog messages for specific pattern; Upon match parse the required data out and call event reporter.
+- Watch syslog messages for specific pattern; Upon match parse the required data out and call event publisher.
 - Any other means of getting alerted on an event

 #### Code update
 - This is the preferred approach.
-- Use the API for event reporting.
+- Use the API for event publishing.
 - This method is used in all SONiC owned code.

 ##### Pro
-- Direct reporting from run time is the most efficient way for performance & resource usage.
+- Direct publishing from run time is the most efficient way for performance & resource usage.

 ##### con
 - A code update could take months to get into production.